Archive for: Art. 315 IPL

 R-102350

-The Voivodeship Administrative Court in Warsaw in its judgment of 13 May 2010 case file VI SA/Wa 299/10 dismissed the complaint and held that in case of a collision between a company name (the firm) and a trade mark that was registered with the “worse priority,” the priority shall be given to the right that was previously-formed.
+The Voivodeship Administrative Court in Warsaw in its judgment of 13 May 2010 case file VI SA/Wa 299/10 dismissed the complaint.
+The Court held that in case of a collision between a company name (the firm) and a trade mark that was registered with the “worse priority,” the priority shall be given to the right that was previously-formed.
 The mere registration of a trademark that is identical or similar to another company’s name (firm) does not provide even a breach of the rights to the company.
 However, the right to the company name would be infringed if the registration of a conflicting trade mark interferes with the exercise of this right.
 This distortion is misleading as to the identity of actors (acting under the company name and usign the sign) and therefore may jeopardize the company name.
 In case of a known, reputable, i.e. “strong” trade mark it means that the consumer awareness is associated with the recognized high-quality of products, derived from the manufacturer with high reputation.
 Thus, the registration of the questioned trade, and more – its application was made with a clear intention to benefit from the reputation of the OXFORD trade mark.

 Trade mark law, case VI SA/Wa 203/10